DerekParks/HoarderToPod/README.md

 ```

 ## Roadmap (Todo)
-- Tests, we could use some
+- Tests, I added a few but more coverage especially around scraping/parsing
 - Better scaping and html to text conversion
 - Add some CSS to the UI
 - Get done notifications from FlaskTTS instead of polling
-- Add a web interface for managing episodes
+- Add a web interface for managing episodes (Kind of exists now but could be better)